-- Prevention is key: Prevention is key to avoiding or minimizing ant problems — and saving money on treatment.
+Prevention is key to avoiding or minimizing ant problems — and saving money on treatment.
 Here are some tips to avoid an ant problem in the future:

 - Ants look for food and shelter in the kitchen, so keep it extra clean.
-They typically enter through tiny crevices and cracks and hide under the kitchen sink, in cupboards, and other dark places.
+They typically enter through tiny crevices and cracks and hide under the kitchen sink, in cupboards and other dark places.

 - Don’t leave dirty dishes in the sink, because they are pure ant bait.
 Even if you don’t wash them right away, rinse them and keep them immersed in soapy water.